Education in the Falkland Islands

 Falkland Islands Community School, the main secondary school in the Falklands.

 Education in the Falkland Islands starts with childcare for babies, all the way to lifelong learning for adults.
 It broadly follows the English education system with Falklands local content.
-All teachers are trained in the UK or other English-speaking countries.
+Most teachers are trained in the UK or other English-speaking countries.
 All lessons are in English, apart from Spanish which is taught from primary.